charlesbrandt/public/system/browsers.md

 Running multiple browsers with different profiles helps keeps active references in the right place.
 When the work is finished, just close that browser.
 This strategy helps keep memory free.

-If you need a browser context for a specific task / job, launch firefox with:
+If you need a browser context for a specific task / job, launch f irefox with:

 ```
 firefox -p